ultradns/samples/ansible/README.md

 ### Test UltraDNS Integration

-The `create-zone.yml` [playbook](./playbooks/create-zone.yml) will attempt to create a test DNS zone, verifying that authentication via Ansible Vault works correctly.
+The `create-zone.yml` [playbook](./playbooks/create-zone.yml) attempts to create a test DNS zone, verifying that authentication via Ansible Vault is working correctly.

-Save this to your `playbooks` then run:
+Save this in your `playbooks` directory and run:

 ```bash
 ansible-playbook playbooks/create-zone.yml
 ```

-Enter your vault password when prompted.

 #### Expected Output